This is a brief Buyer’s Guide for the Volga GAZ-24 that is intended for prospective buyers from countries outside the former USSR.

-Cars that were assembled and/or sold by foreign dealers can have additional identification plates in French and/or English.
+Cars that were assembled and/or sold by foreign dealers can have additional identification plates in French and/or English (or other languages).

 While mechanicals of these cars are relatively simple and often can be sorted out without getting into much trouble or money, the body is the most expensive and difficult part to repair in the whole car.
 Extensive body repairs also cause a great loss of originality.
 So look very carefully for any damage.